NISRA-Tech-Lab/71-ssb-pcos/README.md

 `Renv` is used to lock the current version of the packages within this project so that any future users can directly recreate the results and outputs using the same renv specification. `Renv` only needs to be activated once at the start of each reporting year and it will attempt to automatically activate when you open the project.

-Upon opening the `rap-skeleton.Rproj` file for the first time you should see a message in the console similar to:
+Upon opening the `71-ssb-pcos.Rproj` file for the first time you should see a message in the console similar to:

 ```
 # Bootstrapping renv 1.0.7 ---------------------------------------------------